lihaoyi/macropy/readme.md

 ----------------------------------------

 In general, MacroPy does not enforce hygiene on the macros you write; it is entirely possible to write macros which require manual importing, or whose identifiers collide with identifiers in the macro-expanded file with unpredictable results.
 However, with `gen_sym` and `expose`, MacroPy provides the support needed to avoid these problems if you wish to do so.

+The current system for hygiene is somewhat ad-hoc and inelegant.
+It should be possible to do much better in terms of reducing the amount of manual annotation while broadening its applicability (e.g. hygienic capture for non-module-level names) but that will take additional work and research.
+Contributions are welcome!

 Macro Subtleties
 ================